ajordan-cyber/GFACTprojects/README.md

 # GFACTprojects
-This is a collection of my Python and C programming assignments for the SANS GFACT Course.
+This is a collection of my Python and C programming/scripting assignments for the SANS GFACT Course.